SijuEC/MMR_with_Saliency_Detection/README.md

-# IN THE PURSUIT OF A NEW STATE-OF-THE-ART MODEL FOR ANOMALY LOCALIZATION WITH DOMAIN SHIFT
+# Overview and Implentation of the Model

 This is an official PyTorch implementation of the Master's Dissertation "IN THE PURSUIT OF A NEW STATE-OF-THE-ART MODEL FOR ANOMALY LOCALIZATION WITH DOMAIN SHIFT".
+I would like to basically introduce the approach and the results.
+Next I will describe how this model can be implemented on a linux machine.

+### Overview
+This research takes the MMR model and adds a saliency detection step during the training phase.
+This step identifies the region of the image with the subject.
+The region with the subject and the background region are then masked separately by a pre-defined ratio.
+This has shown an improvement in the ability of the model to identify regions with anomalies than simply masking the whole image at one go.

 ### Results
-The distribution of the masked areas proportionally inside and outside bounding boxes using saliency detection led to an improvement of the detection of anomalies.
+The improvement in the performance of this model have been shown in the tables below.

-The table below highlights the increase in performance of the new method, i.e. "MMR with Saliecy Guided Random Masking", as compared to the original MMR model in detecting images with anomalies.
+This table highlights the increase in performance of the new method, i.e. "MMR with Saliecy Guided Random Masking", as compared to the original MMR model in detecting images with anomalies.
 <p align="center">
   <img src=assets/image/AUROC_performance.png width="60%">
 </p>

-The table below shows the increase in the performance of the new model with respect to the original model in identifying anomalous regions inside images.
+This table shows the increase in the performance of the new model with respect to the original model in identifying anomalous regions inside images.
 <p align="center">
   <img src=assets/image/PRO_performance.png width="60%">
 </p>